Trinity passed away completely unexpected Friday.

 I had a bad dream about Trinity just a few nights before her death, where she got outside and was going toward a road and I couldn’t get to her.
 I hope I have good dreams and memories to come.
 My cats are my kids.
 This hurts, and even though my hubby always said they were my cats he loved them too- in fact he picked Trinity.
 He had his own routine with both cats that was reserved for just him and them.
 In fact more often than not when he was ready to leave for work he would come in the office.
 I could see Trinity listening for him.
 When he came through the office door she’d jump down from the bed and run around the desk, the long route, then plop down for him to pet her.
 It was their thing.

 Remembering our Sweet Pea, PeaPie, Trotty Butt, Pretty Girl, sun seeker, Trinity.
 From kittenhood she’d sit upright with her tail laid over her front paws – we called it her princess pose.
 She would crook her head to the side quietly asking for some of what you were eating.
 Then try the other side if the first way wasn’t working.
 As she starred at what you were eating her mouth would move like she was already chewing it before she got some.
+When she yawned she’d already have her mouth wide open when her tongue would roll out like a party favor toy.
 She didn’t like anyone to bring their hand toward her head but she wanted her head petted and she’d headbutt things so hard you could hear it.
 When we were outside we’d get hissed at thru the screen or window even though I know she could hear us talking to her.
 If I, not my husband, but if I sneezed or coughed she’d chatter at me and give me an annoyed look.
 She had no problem with hubby doing it.
 She chattered at the birds and squirrels and never seemed to notice her brother lacked her hunting instinct.
 She would run crazy through the house and she’d flop in the middle of the walkway to be petted.
 Like she had a petting toll to let you pass.
 We joked her legs were put on upside down because she would inch worm herself across the floor on her back and she played with most toys upside down.
 She loved, cleaned, and watched over her brother (unless it was during a bath then he was on his own) and they’d snuggle.
 She finally started giving him back a little of his own medicine when he wasn’t nice to her.
 Can’t say he didn’t have it coming.
 Both of them would cry-n-carry toys to us and room to room.
 She was a thief and hid her toy stash well.
 She would watch sports on TV with her dad.
 She knew where they were but she preferred hiding them.
 We buried her with her favorite mouse.
 She could catch small soft toys- upside down of course.
 She wanted to sit with us but usually facing out, wedged in beside us in the recliners.
 You could call her and she’d come but only if you called her correctly….
 Trinnnnahteeee.
 She didn’t like the new red blankets and if my hubby had on shorts she’d wait till he picked up her princess pillow and put it on his lap to hop over.
 She would like right at us then touch her nose to the bottom of the lamp shades regardless of how many times we told her to stop it.
 She absolutely couldn’t make a beeline to something.
 She had certain paths and would walk her path to jump up in the spot she wanted to – always on her terms.
 She knew what “let’s take a nap” meant and she preferred it if we’d feed her one piece of her food at a time.
 Now for nap time, she’d face me.
 If I was on my side she’d balance herself on my arm and tuck up content to be perched on top.
 If I was on my back she’d jump on my chest, usually announcing it like I might not know 10bls just ascended on me but then she’d lay down and get up move her butt closer to my neck and lay back down till her face was right up to my neck.
 Sometimes she’d take her paw and every so lightly touch my face.
 I’d open my eyes to her sitting on my throat staring down at me.
 She didn’t really like to be carried but I think she liked it when I picked her up and held her up close to my chin to say good morning, she’d just lean into me and be still while I rubbed under her chin.
 She cared about her brother and would clean him and cover his poo in the box for him.
 She was smart, well smarter than her brother anyway.
 She had an uncanny ability to block the computer screens with her body right where my eyes were trying to work, or she’d lay across my arm using the mouse.
 If I ignored her she’d grab one sheet of paper and jerk it out of the stack.
 If it was small enough she’d grab it and run, knowing I’d get the note back and play with her.
 She was a little vacuum, especially with her own hair.
 If she saw a tumble of her hair on the floor or on the edge of the scratcher she was on a mission to eat it before you could get it.
 She loved that scratcher and we saw her more than once bap her brother for trying to force her off of it.
 She laid in what we called her mousy pose with her neck and chin all the way down on the scratcher.
 She had a sneeze meter to let me know if I needed to vacuum.
 Once a week was pretty much needed.
 She would do a long exaggerated wave at us when we met her gaze or came into the room she was in.
 She’d take one paw and stretch it up and out like a slow how’s it going.
 She’d take both of her paws and cover her face and kinda stretch and burrow her face into the bottoms of her front paws before falling asleep with one arm left curved over her eyes.
 If I pointed my index finger at her she just had to touch it with her nose, but boy if you pointed at her to stop something she’d bap that hand with a quick and disgusted pop pop pop.
 If I put my hand on top of her paw, she’d pull it out and put her paw on top.
 I know if she’d have still been with us for my shoulder surgery she would’ve contributed to the pile of toys laid near the bed and kept a vigilant watch over me.

 We purposefully had a whole house humidifier put in our new house on the furnace basically for Trinity.
 After she passed Tyler jumped down from hubby’s lap and he said he shocked him.
 I went to turn the humidity level up some more and low and behold this whole time we’ve lived in the new house with the humidifier install for Trinity I realized we’d only been adjusting the humidity for the AC instead of the heat.